cibernox/ember-text-measurer/README.md

 ### Caveats

-- It doesn't work in Fastboot because there no canvas support there.
-If you are very interested in this feature, it is proably doable relying in some library like [node-canvas](https://github.com/Automattic/node-canvas) PRs welcomed.
+- It doesn't work in Fastboot because there's no canvas support in node.
+If you are very interested in this feature, it is proably doable using in some library like [node-canvas](https://github.com/Automattic/node-canvas) PRs welcomed.
 - If you are using a custom font and you perform the measurement before it is fully loaded, the result will be innacurate.